Medical Assistant Program

 Choosing a career as a Medical Assistant allows you to become familiar with the healthcare industry and exposes you to the various medical settings and specialties of patient care.

 35 total credits (585 academic hours + 180 practicum hours) over three semesters for a fulltime student

 Classes held on Passaic and Paterson campuses.
 Medical Assistant core courses held on Passaic campus

 Clinical Placement for unpaid internship will occur in the surrounding community and outside the county

-Program prepares the student to sit for various certification exams: CCMA (Certified Clinical Medical Assistant), CMA (Certified Medical Assistant), RMA (Registered Medical Assistant)
+Program requires the student to sit for a national certification exam as part of their capstone course.
+The various certification exams include: CCMA (Certified Clinical Medical Assistant), CMA (Certified Medical Assistant), and RMA (Registered Medical Assistant).

 Program prepares the student to sit for CPT (Certified Phlebotomy Technician) certification exam.